cornell-colab/2025-SummerDH/pages/June 03/COLLX: Intro to Data and Metadata.md

 ### Ontology Exercises
 Exercises - All the documents you need are in the Box folder for this exercise

-    Ontology of Jars Boxnote
+* Ontology of Jars Boxnote
-    Ontology of Hats Boxnotes
+* Ontology of Hats Boxnotes
-        Group 1
+    * Group 1
-        Group 2
+   *  Group 2

 ## Metadata for your projects

 Ideas to keep in mind:

-    Controlled vocab
+* Controlled vocab
-    Hierarchy
+* Hierarchy
-    Flexibility and Extensibility
+* Flexibility and Extensibility
-    Faceting
+* Faceting

 What might your metadata application profile (MAP) look like?
+Some examples includes:
-For Reference
+* DublinCore

-    DublinCore
+* VRACore
-    VRACore
+* Cornell University Library -- Metadata Application Profiles
-    Cornell University Library -- Metadata Application Profiles Cornell University Library Digital Collections
+* Cornell University Library Digital Collections
-    Europeana Metadata Schema
+* Europeana Metadata Schema
-    Introduction to Metadata, a guidebook published by the Getty Research Institute.
+* Introduction to Metadata, a guidebook published by the Getty Research Institute.
-    Getty Vocabularies, a collection of controlled vocabularies related to art, artists, cultural objects, and geographic names.
+* Getty Vocabularies, a collection of controlled vocabularies related to art, artists, cultural objects, and geographic names.
-    Homosaurus: An International LGBTQ+ Linked Data Vocabulary.
+* Homosaurus: An International LGBTQ+ Linked Data Vocabulary.

 ## Post-Activities